Grape seed extract (GSE) is a dietary supplement made by removing, drying, and pulverizing the bitter-tasting seeds of grapes.

 It’s a potent source of antioxidants, particularly proanthocyanidins.

-The antioxidants in GSE may help alleviate oxidative stress, inflammation and tissue damage that can occur alongside chronic diseases throughout your body.
+The antioxidants in GSE may help alleviate the oxidative stress, inflammation, and tissue damage that can occur alongside chronic diseases.

 By supplementing with GSE, you’ll reap the benefits of better heart, brain, kidney, liver, and skin health.